-Hi-yah! by Rebecca Shamblin placed first in the Activities and Events category of our annual Picture Plymouth photo contest, was taken by Amy Wilcox.
+Afternoon Skate, which placed second in the People and Families category of our annual Picture Plymouth photo contest, was taken by Amy Wilcox.

 Arts & Culture

 May is advanced placement test time for high school juniors and seniors, and the pressure is on.
 A culmination of difficult classes taken throughout the year, the exams offer college-bound students the opportunity to earn college credit for good scores.

 As the saying goes, April showers bring May flowers.
 With Earth Day coming up on April 22, it’s the right time of year to think about the other ways those rainy days can help us out.